 • Dr. Keith A. Beauchamp, DPM, a podiatrist who has a private practice in Macon, Missouri.

-• Dennis Janisse, C.Ped, a certified pedorthist who is President and CEO of National Pedorthic Services, Inc., and is a Clinical Assistant Professor in the Department of Physical Medicine and Rehabilitation at the Medical College of Wisconsin.
+• Dennis Janisse, CPed, a certified pedorthist who is President and CEO of National Pedorthic Services, Inc., and is a Clinical Assistant Professor in the Department of Physical Medicine and Rehabilitation at the Medical College of Wisconsin.
 He teaches pedorthic courses at Northwestern Medical School and the Medical College of Wisconsin.
 He is a past president of the Pedorthic Footwear Association.

 • Dr. Pedro Smukler, DPM, a podiatrist with private practices in Brooklyn and Manhattan, New York.
 Not only does he see patients in his office, but he also visits patients in their homes.

 • Dr. Stephanie Wu, DPM, MSc, a podiatrist and Associate Dean of Research, Associate Professor of Surgery, Associate Professor of Stem Cell and Regenerative Medicine, and Director of the Center for Lower Extremity Ambulatory Research (CLEAR), at the Dr. William M. Scholl College of Podiatric Medicine at Rosalind Franklin University of Medicine and Science, in Chicago.